-Canillas de Aceituno belongs to the Mudejar Route, together with Arenas, Árchez, Salares and Sedella, 5 villages where you can especially appreciate their Muslim past.
+Canillas de Aceituno belongs to the Mudejar Route, together with Arenas, Árchez, Salares and Sedella.
+In these villages you can especially appreciate their Muslim past.

-Since the end of 2020 Canillas de Aceituno has become better known thanks to its spectacular suspension bridge of El Saltillo, also called the unknown Caminito del Rey.
+Since the end of 2020 Canillas de Aceituno is quite popular thanks to its spectacular suspension bridge of El Saltillo, also called the unknown Caminito del Rey.

-However, hiking enthusiasts may already know this village situated in the foothills of the Sierra Tejeda, from whose village centre starts one of the most famous routes in Andalusia, the ascent to the summit of La Maroma (2,100 m).
+However, hiking enthusiasts may already know this village situated in the foothills of the Sierra Tejeda.
+From the village centre starts one of the most famous routes in Andalusia, the ascent to the summit of La Maroma (2,100 m).